 First, I have a Bachelor in Biology and am certified to teach Jr. and Sr. High School Science.
 My degree in biology was pre-medicine based, which dovetails perfectly with raising French Bulldogs.
 To successfully raise these rollie pollies, you have to become a reproduction specialist and definitely have a good understanding of genetics!
 My background also makes it easy to have logical and informed discussions with my veterinarians.

 Fourth, I am the Publicity Secretary (now) of The Ozarks Country Kennel Club, a local Chapter of the Missouri Pet Breeders Association.
 The Ozarks Country Kennel Club is a group of serious breeders who meet for continued education, community projects, and keeping abreast of state and federal legislation (And laughs and giggles, and sometimes good food brings us in too).
 Continued education is not required of every breeder in the state of Missouri.
 However, I believe that continued education keeps me at the "top of my game".
-During the average year, I typically have at least 20 hours of continued education and, in 2013, I accumulated 24.5 hours.
+During the average year, I typically have at least 20 hours of continued education and, in 2014, I accumulated 27.5 hours, traveling to several states for education too..
 There is new research and veterinarian practices being developed every day and only through continued education courses are breeders able to meet and hear about what's new directly from the actual researchers and veterinarians doing the work.